bence-toth/split-mp3/README.md

 A few things to note regarding the tracks file:

-- The start times for tracks must use the `MM:SS` format.
+- The start times for tracks must use the `MM:SS` or `HH:MM:SS` format.
 Note that the separator is `:`.

 - The start times and the titles must be separated by exactly one space.